shanest/quantifier-rnn-learning/README.md

 This repository contains all the code needed to replicate the experiments reported in that paper.
 It also contains the data and figures from the experiments that we ran and which are reported therein.

+If you have any questions and/or want to extend the code-base and/or run your own experiments, feel free to get in touch!

 ## Requirements

 Python 2.7, TensorFlow 1.4+, Pandas